In this article

 - Five years of separation without consent

-For more information on the changes to divorce, have a read of our no-fault divorce blog.
+You can find more information on the changes to divorce in our no-fault divorce blog.

 1. Adultery.